Configuring the connector

 For more details, see Add authentication in Akamai documentation.

-Obtain the SCM Audit API key
+Obtain your SCM API credentials

 1. Log in to SCM with the MRAO administrator credentials provided to your organization.